ITRS-Group/cordial/tools/gateway-reporter/README.md

     * `csv` - Default `${gateway}-Report-${datetime}.zip`

       The `csv` file format is created as a ZIP file containing one CSV files per report (see below).

+    * `csvdir` - Default `${gateway}-CSV-Report-${datetime}`

+      The `csvdir` format creates a directory and adds reports in that directory using the same naming as for the `csv` ZIP format.
+This can be useful where you need to pull the resulting CSV files directly back into Geneos or another system without having to unpack a ZIP file.

     * `json` - Default `${gateway}-Report-${datetime}.json`